shirokano/shirokano.github.io/public/pages/overview.md

 **7th place (out of 100+)** @ [HackTX CTF](https://hacktx.com/19/) _(Nov 2019)_

-All the teams placed ahead were part of the ISSS club (who hosted the CTF), but still placed ahead of several other ISSS members and many other CTF enthuisests!
+All the teams placed ahead were part of the ISSS club (who hosted the CTF), but still placed ahead of several other ISSS members and many other CTF enthusiasts!

 ## Languages